fenago/katacoda-scenarios/apache-spark/apache-spark-wordcount/steps/7/text.md

 ```

 The above piece of code splits each line into a seperate word.
 The logic we apply to split the line is by a white space character.
 The flatMap function takes the data RDD and splits each line of word by a space character.

-As a lab challenge, apply a map function to see how the output looks like instead of flatMap function.
-After you see the output from map function, apply flatten function to compare the result of flatMap function and the result of map and flatten function.